inappstory/ios-ias-sdk/README.md

 * `onboardingReaderWillShow()` - called before the reader will show;
 * `onboardingReaderDidClose()` - called after closing the story reader;

+> **Pay attention!**
+> OnboardingDelegate deprecated and will be removed in v1.11.x; please migrate to a InAppStoryDelegate.
+[Migration guide](https://github.com/inappstory/ios-sdk/Migration.md)

 ### SingleStoryDelegate

 * `singleStoryUpdated(isContent: <Bool>)` - called after a single story is received;